as565/NRRD-miniproject/README.md

 # NRRD-miniproject

-This is in response to the Redmine post that Ashley Maher put up on Slack
+This is in response to the Redmine post that was put up on Slack

     https://redmine.didymodesigns.com.au/projects/onko/wiki/FileTypesForOnkoMeeting20220603